Dooders/TimeBandit/README.md

-# TimeBandit is a robust, feature-rich temporal meta-graph system
+# TimeBandit is a robust, feature-rich temporal meta-graph system (TGMS)

 Explore object states like TimeBandits

+State management framework using a TMG system